 - The difference between subject-specific coefficients and population-averaged coefficients, and why it matters.

 - How to do longitudinal analysis using ordered logit or multinomial logit.

 In this seminar, we will use the following SAS procedures: GLM, SURVEYREG, GENMOD, MIXED, LOGISTIC, SURVEYLOGISTIC, GLIMMIX, and CALIS.
 Lecture notes using Stata are available on request from registered participants.

 This seminar will use SAS for the many empirical examples and the exercises.
-However, lecture notes and exercises using Stata are also available on request.
+However, lecture notes and exercises using Stata and R are also available on request.
 At least one hour each day will be devoted to exercises.
 To optimally benefit, you should bring your own laptop with a recent version of SAS (or Stata) installed.
-Power outlets will be provided at each seat.

 There is now a free version of SAS, called the SAS University Edition, that is available to anyone.
 It has everything needed to run the exercises in this course, and it will run on Windows, Mac or Linux computers.
 However, you do need a 64-bit machine with at least 1 GB of RAM.
 You also have to download and install virtualization software that is available free from third-party vendors.
 The SAS Studio interface runs in your browser, but you do not have to be connected to the Internet.
 The download and installation are a bit complicated, but well worth the time and effort.

 WHO SHOULD ATTEND?

 If you need to analyze longitudinal data and have a basic statistical background, this seminar is for you.
 You should have a good working knowledge of the principles and practice of multiple regression, as well as elementary statistical inference.
 It is also helpful to have some familiarity with logistic regression.
 But you do not need to know matrix algebra, calculus, or likelihood theory.